 If your organization is based in a developing country, you may not be able to secure funding directly from some foreign donors.
-While providing funding for projects in developing countries, many donors will only fund projects led by nonprofits headquartered in the same country where the donor itself is located.
-Instead of receiving funds directly from the donor, local partners--the organizations located in the country where the project will take place--join the project as subcontractors (or "subs") to a lead organization based in the donor's country.
+Many donors, while they support projects in developing countries, only fund projects led by nonprofits headquartered in the same country where the donor itself is located.
+Local partners—that is, the organizations located in the country where the project will take place—must join the projects as subcontractors ("subs").

 For example, a U.S.-based foundation might be interested in funding projects in India.
-Rather than funding local organizations in India to conduct the work, the foundation will award grants to U.S.-based organizations with the expectation (or sometimes requirement) that the U.S. grantees will partner with local organizations to carry out the work.
+Instead of funding local organizations in India to conduct the work, the foundation will award grants to U.S.-based organizations with the expectation (and sometimes the requirement) that the U.S. grantees will partner with local organizations to carry out the work.

-For the U.S. foundations, funding organizations based in the U.S. makes for easier grantmaking.
-However, for organizations based in the country where the work will take place, it can be frustrating to be unable to apply for funding directly and forced to rely on foreign nongovernmental organizations (NGOs) for partnership opportunities.
+For the U.S. foundations, funding organizations based in the U.S. makes grantmaking easier.
+For organizations based in the country where the work will take place, it can be frustrating to have to rely on foreign nongovernmental organizations (NGOs) for partnership opportunities.

 The Importance of Identifying Partners Early

-Because most funding opportunities have a short window--usually less than two months to prepare and submit a proposal--identifying and cultivating potential partners is something you'll want to do on an ongoing basis.
+Because most funding opportunities have a short application window, usually you’ll have less than two months to prepare and submit a proposal, identifying and cultivating potential partners is something you'll want to do on an ongoing basis.
 If you wait until you see an opportunity to reach out to a potential partner, in most cases it will be too late.
-Either the organization will already have partners lined up, or there won't be enough time to develop the relationship before the proposal is due.
+Either the organization will already have partners lined up or there won't be enough time to develop the relationship before the proposal is due.

 Donors Funding Work in Developing Countries